• February 28, 2020

 Ten UK schools are affected by fire every week.
 This means that thousands of pupils and staff are being disrupted and put at risk.
 Addressing fire safety in schools is therefore of the utmost importance.

 There has been an encouraging reduction in the number of school fires in recent years.
-In order to help more schools continue this positive trend in 2020, our fire safety experts have put together a step by step guide.
+In order to help more schools continue this positive trend into 2026, our fire safety experts have put together a step by step guide.

 Graph showing the number of UK school fires in the last 10 years

 The number of fires that occur in UK schools has decreased in recent history.
-However, the latest 2018-2019 government fire statistics show there is still much room for improvement, when it comes to fire safety in schools.
+However, the latest government fire statistics for England show there is still much room for improvement, when it comes to fire safety in schools.

 The Regulatory Reform (Fire Safety) Order 2005 was introduced to outline general fire precautions that must be adopted by all workplaces in England and Wales.
 It applies to all educational premises, from pre-schools to universities.